dry-rb/dry-validation/README.md

 ## The DSL

-The core of `dry-validation` is rule composition and predicate logic.
-The DSL is a simple front-end for that.
+The core of `dry-validation` is rule composition and predicate logic provided by [dry-logic](https://github.com/dryrb/dry-logic).
+The DSL is a simple front-end for it.
 It only allows you to define the rules by using predicate identifiers.
 There are no magical options, conditionals and custom validation blocks known from other libraries.
 The focus is on pure validation logic expressed in a concise way.

 The DSL is very abstract, it builds [a rule AST](https://github.com/dryrb/dry-validation/wiki/Rule-AST) which is compiled into an array of rule objects.
 This means alternative interfaces could